Some Examples of Family Floer Mirrors: Further Remarks

 \section{Further Remarks}

 Here we consider the family Floer mirror of $X$ without the geometry of its compactification.
 Following the idea of the Gross-Hacking-Keel as summarized in Section \ref{RES}, one would need to use the theta functions, the tropicalization of the counting of Maslov index two discs, to construct a (partial) compactification of the original mirror.
 Assuming that $X=X_*$ in the previous sections admit a compactification to a rational surface with an anti-canonical cycle at infinity.
-Moreover, assume that the there is certain compatibility between the compactification and the asymptotic of the metric behaviour.
+Moreover, assume that the there is certain compatibility between the compactification and the asymptotic of the metric behavior.
 Then one can follow the similar argument in the work of the second author \cite{L14} and prove that the counting of the Maslov index two discs with Lagrangian fibre boundary conditions can be computed by the weighted count of broken lines.
-However, the authors are unaware of such asymptotic estimates of the metrics in the literature.
+Such asymptotics behavior of the Ricci-flat metrics will be provided in the upcoming work of the second author with T. Collins \cite{CL2}.

 One can further construct the pair $(\YGHK,\DGHK)$ such that the corresponding monodromy is conjugate to the monodromy of the type $IV^*,III^*,II^*, I_0^*$.
 For instance, the case of $I_0^*$ can be realized by a cubic surface with anti-canonical cycle consisting of three $(-1)$-curves \cite{ghks_cubic}.
 The authors would expect that the family Floer mirror of $X=Y\setminus D$ coincides with a particular fibre in the mirror family constructed by Gross-Hacking-Keel.
 Moreover, the families of Maslov index zero discs emanating from the singular fibres in $X$ are one-to-one corresponding to the $\mathbb{A}^1$-curves of the pair $(\YGHK,\DGHK)$.
 This may help to understand the Floer theory of more singular Lagrangians.
 In this case, the wall functions are algebraic functions and the GAGA can still apply.
 Although the walls are dense, it is likely the mirror can be covered by finitely many tori up to some codimension two locus.
 In general, the wall functions may not be algebraic a priori and GAGA may not apply directly.
 The authors will leave it for the future work.